What is Ivor Goodsite’s Hoarding Competition?

 Ivor Goodsite’s Hoarding Competition enables children of all ages to unleash their artistic skills on site hoardings which become large canvases for their imaginative creations.

-Since its inception back in 2013, the competition has seen continued success and a record 89 contractors took part in the contest in 2017, engaging over 3,500 children in creating eye-catching and unique works of art.
+Since its inception back in 2013, the competition has seen continued success and a record 89 contractors took part in the contest in 2018, engaging over 4000 children and adults in creating eye-catching and unique works of art.

-The entry fee is £400 (+VAT) for sites with a project value of £5m and over.
-This fee includes two Ivor Goodsite promotional signs, two A2 posters to promote entry in the competition, and prizes for up to 50 participants.
+The entry fee for the competition is £400 (+VAT) for sites with a project value of £5m and over.
+This fee includes two Ivor Goodsite promotional signs and two Hoarding Competition A2 posters to help promote the competition, along with prizes for up to 50 participants.

-It has been agreed that sites with a project value of under £2m can enter the competition for a reduced fee of £225 (+VAT), which includes one promotional sign, one A2 poster and prizes for up to 25 participants.
+Sites with a project value under £5m enter for a reduced fee of £225 (+VAT).
+This includes one promotional sign, an A2 poster and prizes for up to 25 participants.
 Any additional prizes can be purchased separately.

 A minimum contribution of 4% plus VAT per competition entry shall be made to the Child Accident Prevention Trust (charity no: 1053549), the UK’s leading charity working to reduce the number of children and young people killed, disabled or seriously injured in accidents.
 CAPT want children to lead active, healthy lives and recognise their need to experiment, play and take risks.
 CAPT help children, parents and professionals to understand the real risks to children’s safety and gain skills in managing those risks.
 For more information, click here.